Some In Rural Florida Want Officials To Change Direction On Toll Roads

 Florida is planning a major expansion of its highways with a series of toll roads that would open new parts of the state to development.

 Exactly where the roads will go hasn't been announced yet, but opposition to the highways is growing in rural areas such as Jefferson County in North Florida.
 Mike Willis' family has lived there since before Florida became a state.
-He likes to refer to it as, "the other Florida.
-Most people think of Florida as palm trees, white sandy beaches," he says.
+He likes to refer to it as "the other Florida."

+"Most people think of Florida as palm trees, white sandy beaches," he says.
 "We have rolling clay hills and beautiful pine forests."

 It's a quiet, rural county without a single stoplight, mostly timberland and cattle ranches.
 Willis says many people there want to keep it that way.
-That's why they became alarmed when word came down from the state legislature that a new toll road would likely come through their county.
+That's why they became alarmed when word came down from the state Legislature that a new toll road would likely come through their county.

 "We don't need this toll road," Willis says.
 "We didn't ask for this toll road.
 It seems to me that this whole project is a pet project of some powerful legislators as well as some powerful lobbyist."

-Florida's road construction industry, along with the trucking and asphalt contractors associations were among those promoting three new toll roads, including one that would begin on Florida's Gulf Coast and end somewhere in Jefferson County.
+Florida's road construction industry, along with the trucking and asphalt contractors associations, was among those promoting three new toll roads, including one that would begin on Florida's Gulf Coast and end somewhere in Jefferson County.

 Monticello, the county seat, is a small country town with a courthouse with bells that ring on the hour.
 A historic opera house, restaurants, antique stores and other shops make it a popular destination for out-of-town day trippers.